thenickdude/PlanC/Readme.md

     psexec.exe -c -s plan-c.exe recover-key --adb c:\your\copy\of\adb

 Replace the pathname with the full path to a copy of the adb directory.

+**On macOS**, the adb directory is encrypted using your Mac's serial number.
+Plan C will read this for you automatically if you run it on the same Mac that the adb directory was created on.

+If you're running Plan C on a different machine, you can look up your device's serial number in [your Apple ID settings](https://appleid.apple.com/account/manage), just click the Devices menu and select your device to see its serial number.
+Note that this is case-sensitive.
+Pass it to Plan C like so:

+    ./plan-c recover-key --adb copy/of/adb --mac-serial C02TM2ZBHX87

+**On Linux**, the adb directory is encrypted using a key derived from the machine-id, like so:

+    cat /var/lib/dbus/machine-id /etc/machine-id 2> /dev/null

+Plan C will read this for you automatically if you run it on the same machine that the adb directory was created on.
+Otherwise, you can run that command on the original machine and then supply that value to Plan C like so:

+    ./plan-c recover-key --adb copy/of/adb --linux-serial "c3fdd72a687e256f93a8dc04636dd8ac
+    c3fdd72a687e256f93a8dc04636dd8ac
+    "

+Note that in this case both of my machine-id files ended with a newline character, so I have to include those when supplying the value to Plan C (so the closing quote ends up on a line on its own).

 #### Recovery from a passphrase

-If you had Crashplan generate a key for you based on a passphrase, you can use the `derive-key` command instead to re-derive that key:
+If you had Crashplan Home generate a key for you based on a passphrase, you can use the `derive-key` command instead to re-derive that key:

 ```